SteveMarshall/stevemarshall.github.io/cv/index.md

 Also took part in /dev/forts [2](http://devfort.com/cohort/2/),
 [4](http://devfort.com/cohort/4/), [7](http://devfort.com/cohort/7/),
-and [9](http://devfort.com/cohort/9/) which resulted, respectively, in an as-yet-unfinished recipe sharing website, [Mostly Final](http://mostlyfinal.com/), a tool for collaborating on designs, [Be Habitual](http://behabitual.com/), a tool to help people form new habits, and Pebble box, a security conscious online voting system.
+and [9](http://devfort.com/cohort/9/) which resulted in [Be Habitual](http://behabitual.com/), a tool to help people form new habits, [Mostly Final](http://mostlyfinal.com/), a tool for collaborating on designs, and various other projects.
 Lead development of fort infrastructure automation tools.

 ### [`mp4-quicktime`](http://github.com/SteveMarshall/mp4-quicktime)